phanirithvij/launcher_utils/example/README.md

-# home_launcher_example
+# launcher_utils_example

-Demonstrates how to use the home_launcher plugin.
+Demonstrates how to use the launcher_utils plugin.

 ## Getting Started